What Tile Is Best To Pair With A Subway Tile?

 Textured Subway Tiles

-Textured subway tiles come in a variety of materials, including ceramic and porcelain, and offer a wide range of color options to complement your existing design scheme.
+Textured subway tiles also come in a variety of materials, including ceramic and porcelain, and offer a wide range of color options to complement your existing design scheme.
 Consider pairing white textured subway tiles with smooth white grout for a clean and modern look, or explore bolder colors and textures to create a more dramatic statement.

 While undeniably beautiful, textured subway tiles come with a slight cleaning challenge.
 The grooves and ridges of the texture can trap dirt and grime more easily compared to smooth tiles.
 However, with proper cleaning techniques and appropriate cleaning products, textured subway tiles can be a fantastic choice for both walls and backsplashes.